 - Prevents injury when lifting

-Some furniture (like IKEA wardrobes or solid desks) are especially prone to breakage if moved in one piece.
+Some furniture (like IKEA wardrobes or solid desks) is especially prone to breakage if moved in one piece.
 Even if they “fit through the door,” they weren’t designed to be dragged through stairwells.

 What You’ll Need